-Projects and programs that adhere to specific market criteria (including those related to double counting) set out under Paris Agreement Article 6 rules and procedures and international Paris-related programs such as CORSIA are identified via VCU labels.
-Jurisdictional and nested project proponents who want to demonstrate that their VCUs adhere to such criteria should refer to the Verra website for more information about VCU labels.
+Programs that adhere to specific market criteria (including those related to double counting) set out under Paris Agreement Article 6 rules and procedures and international Paris-related programs such as CORSIA are identified via VCU labels.
+Jurisdictional proponents who want to demonstrate that their VCUs adhere to such criteria should refer to the Verra website for more information about VCU labels.